cameronperot/cameronperot.com/_posts/2021-02-23-efficient-workflow.md

 My Fedora desktop setup can be seen [here](https://github.com/cameronperot/fedora-setup), and my Debian server setup can be seen [here](https://github.com/cameronperot/server-setup).

-# From Desktop Environment to Window Manager
+## From Desktop Environment to Window Manager
 What's much more important than the distro itself is the desktop environment or window manager that you use with it.
-I was a long time XFCE user because of how lightweight and snappy it is, but I have since moved to using i3 window manager.
+I was a long time XFCE user because of how lightweight and snappy it is, then i3 window manager for a few years, and now sway window manager.
-The goal here is to minimize the number of keystrokes it takes to switch between applications/projects, and doing so in a methodical manner.
+The goal is to minimize the number of keystrokes it takes to switch between applications/projects, and doing so in a methodical manner.
 The reason I like window managers is because they help you easily configure your workspaces in a way such that every window is a just few keystrokes away.

 Workspaces are another thing everyone should take advantage of.
 Being able to group applications by project makes it easy to keep work for multiple projects open on different workspaces and switch between them with much less confusion and distractions.
 I also find it extremely useful to group certain types of applications onto their own workspaces, e.g. I group communications (Signal, Slack, etc.) together on their own workspace as to keep them separate from whatever I'm currently working on.

-Within i3 I can navigate between workspaces using `i3_mod_key + i3_workspace_key`, and between the two previous workspaces using `i3_mod_key + tab`.
+Within sway I can navigate between workspaces using `sway_mod_key + sway_workspace_key`, and between the two previous workspaces using `sway_mod_key + tab`.
-Within workspaces I can navigate between windows using `i3_mod_key + {h, j, k, l}`, and move the windows around within the workspace using `i3_mod_key + shift + {h, j, k, l}` and between workspaces using `i3_mod_key + shift + i3_workspace_key`.
+Within workspaces I can navigate between windows using `sway_mod_key + {h, j, k, l}`, and move the windows around within the workspace using `sway_mod_key + shift + {h, j, k, l}` and between workspaces using `sway_mod_key + shift + sway_workspace_key`.

-My i3 config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.config/i3/config).
+My sway config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.config/sway/config).

-# Terminal Transcendence
+## Terminal Transcendence
 For my shell I use zsh with oh-my-zsh and antigen plugin manager.

 An extremely useful tool that I can't recommend enough is tmux (short for terminal multiplexer).